KyoriPowered/adventure-docs/source/minimessage.rst

 To make dealing with (external or internal) placeholder apis even easier, MiniMessage allows you to provide a placeholder resolver.

-A placeholder resolver is just a ``Function<String, ComponentLike>``, that allows you to handle tags without having to define them before hand.
+A placeholder resolver is just a ``Function<String, @Nullable ComponentLike>``, that allows you to handle tags without having to define them before hand.
-Just return a Component when you resolved the placeholder, else you return null.
+Just return a Component when you resolved the placeholder, else you return ``null``.

 You can define such a resolver using the builder api (for more info, see the Builder_ section below):